 NaNoWriMo is just over a month away.
-You know what that means?
+Do you know what that means?
 That’s right, it’s time to panic!
 What are you going to write about?
 When will you have time to write?
 How do words even work anymore?
 Why do I do this to myself every year?
 Where did that flash drive full of ideas go?
 Who will feed me when I am buried deep in my writing?
 These are just a few of the things to figure out in order to get ready for NaNoWriMo.

 For those who aren’t aware NaNoWriMo stands for National Novel Writing Month.
 It is a writing challenge held every November to write 50,000 words in 30 days.
 That breaks down to writing 1667 words each day.
 This basically equates to writing a novel in one month.
 To find out more details and sign up to be a participant, check out the NaNoWriMo site.

-I have been doing NaNoWriMo for 7 years and of those, I have been successful at hitting the end word goal 4 times.
+I have been doing NaNoWriMo for over 7 years and of those, I have been successful at hitting the end word goal 4 times.
 It should have been 5 times, but I wasn’t able to confirm my word count one year due to internet issues.
 For the past two months, I have made it my goal to get ready for NaNoWriMo ahead of time.
 As I work on this, I figured it would be a good idea to share how I get ready for this writing marathon.
 Perhaps it will help those newer participants.

 Pick your story

 This is your first step.
 Well, I suppose if you want to get picky, signing up would be the first step, but let’s not split hairs here.
 Committing to writing a story means you should probably know what you are writing about ahead of time.
 What genre will it be?
 Who are your main characters?
-What is the main plot line?
+What is the main plotline?
 These are all things to consider when picking your story.
 You will be asked to choose what genre you are writing when you sign up, though this can be changed at a later date.

 Perhaps you have a story idea jotted down somewhere.
 This is a great opportunity to finally sit down the flesh out that idea and turn it into something.
 Although the idea of NaNoWriMo is to start from scratch, I know many people who use the month to finish partially written ideas – this is likely what I will be doing this year.